microsoft/ORBIT-Dataset/README.md

 | FineTuner + FiLM |     224    |  EfficientNet-B0  |         N       | 66.63 (0.58) | Used pre-trained extractor
 |  |     224    |  ViT-B-32-CLIP  |         N           | 71.86 (0.55) | Used pre-trained extractor

-# ORBIT Few-Shot Object Recognition Challenge 2023
+# ORBIT Few-Shot Object Recognition Challenge

-The [VizWiz workshop](https://vizwiz.org/workshops/2023-workshop/) is hosting the ORBIT Few-Shot Object Recognition Challenge at [CVPR 2023](https://cvpr2023.thecvf.com).
-The Challenge will run from 12 January 2023 9am CT to Friday 5 May 2023 9am CT.
+The [VizWiz workshop](https://vizwiz.org/workshops/2024-vizwiz-grand-challenge-workshop) is hosting the ORBIT Few-Shot Object Recognition Challenge at [CVPR 2024](https://cvpr.thecvf.com).
+The Challenge will run from Friday 12 January 2024 9am CT to Friday 3 May 2023 9am CT.

-To participate, visit the [Challenge evaluation server](https://eval.ai/web/challenges/challenge-page/1896/overview) which is hosted on EvalAI.
+To participate, visit the [Challenge evaluation server](https://eval.ai/web/challenges/challenge-page/2186/overview) which is hosted on EvalAI.
 Here you will find all details about the Challenge, including the competition rules and how to register your team.
-The winning team will be invited to give an in-person or virtual talk at the VizWiz workshop at CVPR 2023.
-They will also be invited to a virtual event hosted by Microsoft Research in July 2023 to share their work with a wide audience of internal research and product teams working in machine learning and computer vision - a great opportunity to gain industry visibility for future job applicants.
+The winning team will be invited to give an in-person or virtual talk at the VizWiz workshop at CVPR 2024.
+Further prizes are still being confirmed.

 We have provided [orbit_challenge_getting_started.ipynb](https://github.com/microsoft/ORBIT-Dataset/blob/master/orbit_challenge_getting_started.ipynb) to help get you started.
 This starter task will step you through how to load the ORBIT validation set, run it through a pre-trained model, and save the results which you can then upload to the evaluation server.